DataDog/documentation/content/en/account_management/plan_and_usage/cost_details.md

 ### Permissions

-To view the Estimated Cost Summary and Cost Chargebacks data, you must be a Datadog Admin user.
+To view the Cost Summary and Cost Chargebacks data, you must be a Datadog Admin user.

-Alternately, roles with Billing Read (`billing_read`) and Usage Read (`usage_read`) [permissions][1] can view the Estimated Cost Summary and Cost Chargebacks data.
+Alternately, roles with Billing Read (`billing_read`) and Usage Read (`usage_read`) [permissions][1] can view the Cost Summary and Cost Chargebacks data.

 ## Cost summary

 Use the cost summary to:
 - View estimated month-to-date costs
+- View projected end-of-month costs
 - View cost trends within the month
 - Filter and group costs by product or sub-organization
 - View cumulative day-over-day costs

+Projected end-of-month costs are calculated by applying current month projected usage data against your contracted rates.
+Projections are available approximately after the 12th day of the month and are updated daily.
+Because the costs are a prediction, the amount may differ from your finalized monthly cost.

-### Estimated Cost Summary (parent organization)
+### Cost Summary (parent organization)

 The cost summary functionality changes according to whether you use Datadog as a single organization or a multi-organization.
-As a multi-organization, you can view estimated costs for the parent organization and each sub-organization.
+As a multi-organization, you can view estimated and projected costs for the parent organization and each sub-organization.

-{{< img src="account_management/plan_and_usage/cost_details/multi-org-estimated-cost-summary.png" alt="Screenshot of the Estimated Cost Summary for a parent organization, showing the overall month to date cost, a graph of cumulative cost breakdown, and a summary table." >}}
+**UPDATE IMAGE WITH PROJECTION AT PARENT ORG** {{< img src="account_management/plan_and_usage/cost_details/multi-org-estimated-cost-summary.png" alt="Screenshot of the Estimated Cost Summary for a parent organization, showing the overall month to date cost, a graph of cumulative cost breakdown, and a summary table." >}}

 1. While logged in to the parent organization, navigate to [Plan & Usage][2].
 1. Click the **Usage** tab.